Dave Bassett: Barnsley

 Bassett succeeded John Hendrie as Barnsley manager in May 1999.
 In his first season at the helm Barnsley reached the Division One play-off final but missed out on promotion to the Premier League after losing to Ipswich Town.
 Bassett left in December 2000 after failing to mount another promotion challenge.
-He was linked with a move to succeed Colin Lee at fellow Division One club Wolverhampton Wanderers, but when Lee's successor was announced in the new year it was Dave Jones, formerly of Southampton, and not Bassett, who took the role.
+He was linked with a move to succeed Colin Lee at fellow Division One club Wolverhampton Wanderers, but when Lee's successor was announced in the new year it was Dave Jones, formerly of Southampton, who took the role and not Bassett.

 Leicester City

 Bassett became Leicester City manager in October 2001.
 A four-month winless run from December condemned the team to relegation from the Premier League after a six-year tenancy.
-After a 1–0 defeat to Manchester United which confirmed Leicester's relegation, Bassett became Director of Football, handing over his managerial duties to assistant Micky Adams.
-He took over as manager again on 11 October 2004 after Adams' resignation, but left his Director of Football role after Craig Levein was appointed as Adams' replacement.
+After a 1–0 defeat to Manchester United which confirmed Leicester's relegation, Bassett became director of football, handing over his managerial duties to assistant Micky Adams.
+He took over as manager again on 11 October 2004 after Adams' resignation, but left his director of football role after Craig Levein was appointed as Adams' replacement.

 Southampton

 Bassett was appointed as assistant manager to Harry Redknapp at Southampton in the summer of 2005, after the departure of Jim Smith.
-When Redknapp left in December 2005, Bassett became the caretaker manager, in a shared role with Dennis Wise.
+When Redknapp left in December 2005, Bassett became the caretaker manager, a role he shared with Dennis Wise.
 He left the club on 23 December 2005 after George Burley was appointed full-time manager of the Saints.
 Bassett stated that he had been led to believe by the chairman that he was the players' choice as next manager.
 During his brief sojourn in charge at St Mary's, Saints played three matches, with one victory, one draw and one defeat.

 Watford

-During the 2006–07 season, Bassett acted as a "consultant" to then-manager Aidy Boothroyd during the club's spell in the Premier League.
+During the 2006–07 season, Bassett acted as a consultant to manager Aidy Boothroyd during the club's spell in the Premier League.